6 Foods to Eat to Help Prevent the Flu

 Mushrooms

 Consider this winter the time for ‘shrooms.
-“There is that mushrooms have antiviral properties that can help strengthen your body against the flu virus,” says D’Adamo.
+“There is scientific evidence that mushrooms have antiviral properties that can help strengthen your body against the flu virus,” says D’Adamo.
 That’s thought to be at least partly thanks to a type of carbohydrate they contain called glucans.
 Because each mushroom offers something a little different, optimise the immune-boosting benefits by incorporating a variety into your dishes, like shiitake, white button, and maitake.

 Garlic